 If you’ve made it to this page, that means you are for one reason or another interested in seeing the faces behind Quetzaltrekkers (and I can’t blame you).
 All current, past, and future guides volunteer for a minimum of three months- and no one is paid a centavo!
 We’ve been functioning this way for over twenty years now, and we think most would agree that this is pretty incredible.
-Read on to get to know us all a little!
+Read on to get to know all our super sexy guides!

 Allison picked our most challenging hike for her first trip with us.
 It was clear from the start that she is not one to mess with so be careful not to cross this no-nonsense girl if you don´t fancy a serious talking to!
 But underneath her tough exterior she´s a super cool guide and you´ll love hiking with her.
 A ballet dancer at heart, her quads power her through the walks.
 Allison is a our marketing-savvy guide who swapped her corporate stilettos for hiking boots, but if you´re lucky you might see her out on the town in Xela in her princess dress.
 One mystery remains about Allison: we are still yet to figure out where she comes from.
 She calls herself an Australian but has no trace of an accent; instead she sounds like a Canadian…confusing right?!
 Needless to say investigations as to her true heritage are under way by the rest of the QT guides and we will keep you updated with the latest information as it is uncovered.